akshayrdeodhar/akshayrdeodhar.github.io/cool_stuff.markdown

 title: Cool Stuff
 ---

+- **A beautiful excrept from "Reaper Man"**: _Death's dialouge is CAPITALIZED_.

+		“Picture a tall, dark figure, surrounded by cornfields...
+		NO, YOU CAN'T RIDE A CAT.
+WHO EVER HEARD OF THE DEATH OF RATS RIDING A CAT?
+THE DEATH OF RATS WOULD RIDE SOME KIND OF DOG.
+		Picture more fields, a great horizon-spanning network of fields, rolling in gentle waves...
+		DON'T ASK ME I DON'T KNOW.
+SOME KIND OF TERRIER, MAYBE.
+		...fields of corn, alive, whispering in the breeze...
+		RIGHT, AND THE DEATH OF FLEAS CAN RIDE IT TOO.
+THAT WAY YOU KILL TWO BIRDS WITH ONE STONE.
+		...awaiting the clockwork of the seasons.
+		METAPHORICALLY.”

+― Terry Pratchett, Reaper Man

 - **A veiled boast about C++**: _There are only two kinds of languages: the ones people complain about and the ones nobody uses. ― Bjarne Stroustrup_

 - **State Machines**: _A computer is a state machine.
 Threads are for people who can't program